romanpauk/dingo/docs/core-concepts.md

 lifetimes, stored forms, arrays, variants, factories, and interface-oriented resolution.

-If you want the internal model behind these features, start with the [architecture docs](architecture/README.md).
+For the internal model behind these features, start with the [architecture docs](architecture/README.md).

 ## Registration Model

 Dingo does not require managed types to inherit from a framework base class or to expose special metadata.
-You describe how a type should be handled at the registration site.
+Registration describes how a type should be handled at the registration site.

 Common registration policies: